 Learn about food and how to make healthy food choices

-To keep your blood glucose (GLOO-kos), or blood sugar, and your eight in a healthy range, focus on:
+To keep your blood glucose (GLOO-kos), or blood sugar, and your weight in a healthy range, focus on:

 - When you eat

 Spread your food out over the day.
 Eat breakfast, lunch, dinner and one or two snacks each day.
 Try to eat at the same time each day.